Shrimp is a small but nutritious type of seafood that is part of the crustaceans group of shellfish.

 Selenium acts as an antioxidant in the body, and it plays an important role in DNA repair, fighting oxidative stress, and strengthening the immune system (17).

 Almost all seafood is an impressive source of nutrients, but mercury contamination is a common concern with seafood.

-Due to pollutants from factories and coal plants, mercury can settle into oceans and rivers around the world.
+Due to pollutants from factories and coal plants, mercury can settle into oceans and rivers worldwide.
 Unfortunately, this mercury can concentrate in fish and shellfish, which poses risks to the people who consume them.

-While some seafood contains very high concentrations of mercury, such as shark and bigeye tuna, others contain very little.
+While some seafood contains very high mercury concentrations, such as shark and bigeye tuna, others contain very little.